College Factual by our College Data Analytics Team

 Communication & Journalism at Pennsylvania State University - Berks

 We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, and more.
-In addition, we cover how Penn State Berks ranks in comparison to other schools with communication and journalism programs.
+We've also included details on how Penn State Berks ranks compared to other colleges offering a major in communication & journalism.

 Go directly to any of the following sections: